Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Nonlocal operator method in symmetric support

 The Hessian of a scalar field in 2D has the form

-In the last step, $\bm h$ is invariant for both $\bm r$ and $-\bm r$ and the symmetricity of $\mathcal S$ is considered.
-The half support $\mathcal S^+$ is defined based on the symmetric support domain as shown in Fig.\ref{fig:pairbond}.
+In Equation \ref{eq:ddu}, $\bm h$ is invariant for both $\bm r$ and $-\bm r$ and the symmetry of $\mathcal S$ is considered.
+The half support $\mathcal S^+$ is defined based on the symmetric support domain as shown in Figure \ref{fig:pairbond}. {The conventional bond, denoted as $\bm r$, is characterized by a requirement of solely two points $i$ and $j$.
+Upon consideration of symmetry, it can be observed that the mirror image point $j'$ of point $j$, when combined with points $i$ and $j$, results in the formation of a bent bond that is denoted by $ijj'$.
+The definition of bond curvature requires only a half support.}